your cart

 Originally in the Ming Dynsty, the Lantern festival lasted ten days, it will now only last five days.
 This day is spent creating lanterns and playing lantern riddles, a game of writing lantern riddles on lanterns.

-Explore our Lunar New Year food selection to get ready for the festivities!
+If you're celebrating this year, explore our Lunar New Year food selection to get ready for the festivities!